-Israel has the wrathful consequence of sin executed at the hand of Yhwh who is absolutely holy.
-When God’s wrath is fully spent righteously on Israel’s sin, he then restores their life, his fame/reputation/name and pours his Spirit out on his people.
+Israel has the wrathful consequence of sin executed at the hand of the LORD who is absolutely holy.
+When God’s wrath is fully spent righteously on Israel’s sin, he then restores their life, his fame/reputation/name, and pours his Spirit out on his people.

 Can you sniff it out?
-Jesus, the faithful Israel, comes and lives the perfect sinless life unlike national and genetic Israel could never do.
-He, however, goes innocently to the active punishment of Yhwh on the cross in our place for our sin, is buried in exile from life for three days.
-On the third day he rises to victory and return to life having defeated death for all who would follow him in faith.
-He then ascends to Yhwh’s right hand and pours out the Holy Spirit on all the household of the real and faithful Israel of his people of whom he is now the head.
+Jesus, the faithful Israel, comes and lives the perfect sinless life unlike what national and genetic Israel could ever do.
+He, however, goes innocently to the active punishment of God on the cross in our place for our sins and is buried in exile from life for three days.
+On the third day, he rises to victory and returns to life having defeated death for all who would follow him in faith.
+He then ascends to God’s right hand and pours out the Holy Spirit on all the households of the real and faithful Israel of his people of whom he is now the leader.